ivan5355/RUCourseFinder/README.md

 Course Equivalency: For each Rutgers course, the application offers a list of equivalent courses at nearby community colleges.

+# Future Features:

+Provide how much the course costs to take at a communuity college compared to Rutgers.

 Distance Calculation: Displays the distance from the user’s location to community colleges offering equivalent courses, making it easier to evaluate nearby options.
 <img width="1497" alt="Screenshot 2025-01-01 at 3 04 50 PM" src="https://github.com/user-attachments/assets/974b5885-7458-45e5-9f50-d59e905f4f79" />
 <img width="1473" alt="Screenshot 2025-01-01 at 3 05 56 PM" src="https://github.com/user-attachments/assets/397f482e-9dd7-4773-a901-43827999466a" />